-- 2. Distance to the nearest major port: This measure reflects the distance to the nearest major port.
-As one of the ways the Black Death spread was through infected rats on trade ships, this is an important variable to include.
-It could also influence present-day outcomes by having a long-term impact on commerce levels and economic activity. - 3.
-Distance to the nearest medieval trade town: This measure reflects the distance to the nearest medieval trade town.
-The reason for inclusion is the same as above.21 - 4.
+- present-day outcomes by having a long-term impact on commerce levels and economic activity. - 3.
+Distance to the nearest medieval trade city: This measure reflects the distance to the nearest medieval trade city.
+The reason for inclusion is the same as above. - 4.
 Distance to the ocean: While major ports were the primary centers of sea trade, we do not have precise data on distance to minor ports.
 Therefore, we include distance to the ocean as a proxy. - 5.
 Distance to the nearest large river: Much trade took place on large, navigable rivers.
-Therefore, we include an additional control showing distance to the nearest large river. - 6.
-Elevation: Elevation could have an impact on the spread of the Black Death by affecting the accessibility of population centers to outsiders.
-It may also directly affect political-economic outcomes, making it an important control variable.
+Therefore, we include an additional control showing distance to the nearest large river (EEA, 2020). - 6.
+Elevation: Elevation could have had an impact on the spread of the Black Death by affecting the accessibility of population centers to outsiders.
+It may also have directly affected political-economic outcomes, making it an important control variable.